VictorZhang2014/TakeVideo/README.md

         if (errorMessage.length) {
             NSLog(@"拍摄视频失败 %@", errorMessage);
         } else {
-            [self previewVideo:videoURL interval:videoInterval];
+            //to do so
+            //[self previewVideo:videoURL interval:videoInterval useFirstCompression:YES];
         }
     }];
     [self presentViewController:manager animated:YES completion:nil];
 ```

-#### Second way
+#### Third way
 Importing this header file
 ```
 #import "ZRVideoCaptureViewController.h"
 ```
 Then calling the code as shown below.
 This is third way to call.
 The tailored UI(User Interface) that are fitted for the most of apps that is prevalent on WeChat, Snapchat, Instagram, etc. If you want to get deeply tailored UI, you can add some views in this way.
+This way has been done by AVCaptureSession.
 ```
     ZRVideoCaptureViewController * videoCapture = [[ZRVideoCaptureViewController alloc] init];
     [videoCapture setCaptureCompletion:^(int statusCode, NSString *errorMessage, NSURL *videoURL, NSTimeInterval videoInterval) {